 The Company pursues market share growth using a variety of strategies aimed at increasing the installed base of the wide range of commercial laundry equipment the Company represents.
 Certain market share growth tactics may, from time to time, result in lower gross margins.
-However, the Company believes that a greater installed base of equipment strengthens the Company's existing customer relationships and increases the Company's total number of customer relationships, consequently creating a larger and stronger customer base to which the Company may sell products and services.
-These may include certain higher margin products and services and any additional products and services which the Company may offer or sell from time to time as a result of any business acquisitions, the sale or lease of complementary products, and expansion of its service operations.
+However, the Company believes that a greater installed base of equipment strengthens the Company's existing customer relationships and may lead to increases in the total number of customers, consequently creating a larger and stronger customer base to which the Company may sell products and services.
+These may include certain higher margin products and services and any additional products and service operations.
 From time to time, the Company also enters into longer-term contracts, including to fulfill large complex laundry projects for divisions of the federal government, where the nature of, and competition for, such contracts may result in a lower gross margin as compared to other equipment sales.
-Despite the potential for a lower gross margin from such longer-term contracts, the Company believes that the long-term benefit from the increase in its installed equipment will outweigh the possible short-term impact to gross margin.
+Despite the potential for a lower gross margin from the increase in its installed equipment will outweigh the possible short-term impact to gross margin.

-Finally, it is important to note that, as a value-added distributor and a provider of technical services in the commercial laundry industry, the Company partners with its customers to plan, design, install, and maintain their commercial laundry operations.
-The nature of the Company's business not only requires a competent and well-trained sales organization to procure customer orders, but also requires proper, timely, and cost-effective installation ranging from single units of equipment to complex multimillion dollar laundry systems.
+Further, as a value-added distributor and a provider of technical services in the commercial laundry industry, the Company partners with its customers to plan, design, install, and maintain their commercial laundry operations.
+The nature of the Company's business not only requires an experienced and well-trained sales organization to procure customer orders, but also requires proper, timely, and cost-effective installation ranging from single units of equipment to complex multimillion dollar laundry systems.
 Such installations also require coordination and collaboration with the Company's customers and any third parties they may retain.
 Consequently, the recognition of revenue and profit may from time to time be impacted by delays in construction and/or the preparation of customer facilities for the installation of purchased commercial laundry equipment and systems.
 This may result in decreased revenue and profit in a current period but a source of future revenue and profit through the ultimate fulfillment of the orders.